 Four Basic Strategies to Create the Perfect Curated Walk-in Closet

-These days we are inundated by clothing options.
-Every turn we take, terms like “minimal luxe”, “cool and slouchy”, and “off duty chic” jump up in front of us like the arcade game of Whack-A-Mole.
-It can become both overwhelming and exhausting keeping up with the latest trends.
-Even more to the point, creating a curated closet without a fashion strategy (the cornerstone of curation), will make you vulnerable to purchasing clothing on a whim, creating the classic conundrum of too many clothes in your closet and nothing to wear!
+These days creating a curated closet is the center of Vogue.
+However, without a fashion strategy (the cornerstone of curation), creating a beautiful curated closet will be difficult.
+Even worse, you may become vulnerable to purchasing clothing on a whim, creating the classic conundrum of too many clothes in your closet and nothing to wear!

 Here are four great takeaways on how to create a clothing strategy for you, and begin your journey toward your own carefully curated closet.